ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ]
 ```

+For more information on action parameters, see the [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_parameters).

 ### Generative AI action

 To specify that an asset was created using generative AI, use the `c2pa.created` action with `digitalSourceType` that's one of: